MPLS Segment Routing, Part 2: Junos Config!

 • The F flag means Family.
 When it’s not set, it’s an IPv4 Adj-SID.
 When it is set, it means it’s an IPv6 Adj-SID.

 • The L flag means that this value only has local significance.
+Hey – this comes back to the explanation of global and local segments in the previous module!

 There’s three other flags you may sometimes see:

-• S is for “interface set”.
-It’s possible to bundle interfaces up into interface-sets, for unequal-cost load-balancing over the interfaces in the set.
-Pretty sweet!
-In fact, that’s what the “weight” in the output refers to.
+• In fact, that’s what the “weight” in the output refers to.
 If one interface had a weight of 1, and another interface had a weight of 4, then 20% of traffic would go out of the “weight: 1” interface, and 80% of the traffic would go out of the “weight: 4” interface.

 HOW TO CONFIGURE A NODE SID

-If you want SR to just follow the metrically-best path, you only need a few extra lines of configuration.
-First, you need to assign Node SIDs.
-Next, you need to assign the block of labels.
+If you want SR to automatically create LSPS that simply follow the metrically-best path, you only need a few extra lines of configuration.

 In Part 1 you learned that each router in the network gets given a unique number to identify it.
-This is the “Node Segment Identifier”, or Node SID.
+This is the “Node Segment Identifier”, or node SID.

-The output you just saw listed a few Adjacency SIDs, but there was no mention of Node SIDs.
+The output you just saw listed a few adjacency SIDs, but there was no mention of node SIDs.
 Let’s fix that.

 For this lab I’m going to configure an IPv4 and IPv6 Node SID on each box.
 Below is the config on R5.
 Similar config is added to each box, with the numbers changed of course to reflect their Node SID.
-Notice that it’s configured under the protocols isis source-packet-routing hierarchy (replace isis for ospf if you like making bad choices, which I’m guessing you do judging by the clothes you’re currently wearing), and within that it’s under the node-segment hierarchy.

 set protocols isis source-packet-routing node-segment ipv4-index 405